 When Compassion and Encouragement Aren't enough

-The delusion of addiction can move some people so far from reality, that they become unwilling or shut off against the idea of getting help.
+The delusion of addiction can separate some individuals so far from reality, that they become unwilling or shut off against the idea of treatment.
 In these cases, interventionists are vital because they can assist in suggesting more direct methods of action.
-While no parent, spouse, child, or friend ever desires to put their loved one in a legal situation, this is sometimes a necessary move.
-When one becomes unable to control their alcohol or drug use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
-Many families think that they can't 'force' their loved one to get help, that the individual must hit their rock bottom before they ask for help.
-But with the increasing death toll from street drugs today, with the increasing rates of sex trafficking, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the chance.
+While nobody ever wants to put their loved one in a legal situation, this is sometimes the only option.
+When an individual becomes unable to control their alcohol or drug use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
+Many families are under the impression that they can't 'force' their loved one to get help, that the person must hit their rock bottom before they ask for help.
+But with the ever increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate increasing steadily, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the chance.
 A certified interventionist is trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
-So, while the Marchman Act is an aggressive action, it is been a key tool in saving lives.
+While the Marchman Act is an aggressive action, it is been a key tool in saving lives.